 A degree can open the door to a variety of opportunities and diverse career paths.
 With a Master of Education (M. Ed.), you can unlock your potential and explore a range of career options, both inside and outside the classroom.
-This collection of articles is intended to help inform and guide you through the process of determining what degree level and types of certifications align with your desired career path.Many people mistakenly assume that the only application for a Master of Education (M, Ed.
+This collection of articles is intended to help inform and guide you through the process of determining what degree level and types of certifications align with your desired career path.Many people mistakenly assume that the only application for a M.

-This can be especially relevant if you ever decide to make a career change and prepare to look for non-teaching opportunities in education.While not an exhaustive list, the following career opportunities may be available if you want to put your educational training outside of the classroom.
+This can be especially relevant if you ever decide to make a career change and prepare to look for non-teaching opportunities in education.While not an exhaustive list, the following career opportunities may be available if you want to put your educational training outside of the classroom:

-Training and Development SpecialistsCompanies often need to train employees in everything from business writing to using new software, 1,2 Training and development specialists work to implement new training programs and continuing education initiatives in various departments, stores and offices.
+Training and Development SpecialistsCompanies often need to train employees in everything from business writing to using new software.
+Training and development specialists work to implement new training programs and continuing education initiatives in various departments, stores, and offices.
 This may involve teaching employees based on pre-packaged courses and training materials provided by HR or senior management, or it could involve working with training and development managers to refine current training courses and processes.

-Career counseling involves helping people determine their career goals and then seeking the right training, certifications, and education.
+Career CounselorsCareer counseling involves helping people determine their career goals and then seeking the right training, certifications, and education.
 Of course, counselors can work with schools (either at the secondary level or in higher education), but they can also be employed by technical and vocational institutions, state and local government programs, and in social work and healthcare settings.

 They supervise students and faculty to ensure that everyone receives the services they need and that academic studies and research are carried out smoothly and efficiently in colleges and universities.
 Job details vary depending on your area of focus, whether it's admissions, the registry office, or general student affairs.

 Instructional CoordinatorsInstructional coordinators, also known as curriculum specialists, are the guardians of school curricula and teaching standards.
-Work with curricula and teaching methods established by local, state, and federal school boards.
+They work with curricula and teaching methods established by local, state, and federal school boards.
 In addition to developing curricula and working with teachers and principals to implement the new materials, instructional coordinators also evaluate their effectiveness and fix what doesn't work by analyzing student test data and educator feedback.